MichaelKintscher/qualitative-coding-app/README.md

 Windows: `py -m pip install PySide6`

 6. Install superqt to your virtual environment using the pip package manager.
 Unix/macOS: `python3 -m pip install superqt`
 Windows: `py -m pip install superqt`

-7. Install opencv to your virtual environment using the pip package manager.
-Unix/macOS: `python3 -m pip install opencv-python`
-Windows: `py -m pip install opencv-python`

-8. Run the application
+7. Run the application
 Unix/macOS: `python3 main.py`
 Windows: `py main.py`

 ## Development Set up
 Any text-editor or IDE, preferably with python support, can be used to develop the project.
 The previous steps will manually set up the project,